 - Taking the necessary actions to ensure compliance with the provisions of the applicable laws, regulations and decisions and the requirements of the regulators. - Adopt, and supervising the implementation of, the strategic directions and main objects of the Company, including: (1) developing and regularly reviewing the overall strategy of the Company and main business plans, (2) developing and regularly reviewing the risk management policy, (3) identifying the ideal capital structure, strategy and financial objects of the Company, (4) approving the annual budgets.
-(5) supervising the Company's main capital expenditures, ownership and disposal of assets, (6) developing KPIs and monitoring the implementation and overall performance of the Company, (7) periodically reviewing and approving the organisational and functional structures of the Company. - Taking the necessary procedures to ensure appropriate review of the Company's progress, including the development of a clear policy adopted by the Board for implementing the internal audit, and developing detailed written policy and procedures for the reviewing Company's progress specifying the duties and obligations in accordance with the approved policy and the general requirements and objectives specified in the applicable laws. - Establishing an internal audit department to ensure compliance with the applicable laws, regulations and decisions and the requirements of the regulators, and the internal policy, regulations and procedures established by the Board. - Developing written procedures to manage and address conflict of interests for Directors, senior executive management members and shareholders, and procedures to be taken in case of abuse of the Company's assets and facilities and misconduct resulting from the dealings with the related parties. - Ensuring the soundness of the administrative, financial and accounting policy, including the regulations regarding the preparation of financial reports. - Ensuring the use of appropriate systems for risk management by identifying the and transparently presenting overall perception of risks faced by the Company. - Establishing a clear delegation of authority for the Company, which specifies the authorised persons and their authorities. - Setting a policy regulating the relationship between the stakeholders to ensure the implementation of the Company's obligations towards them, maintain their rights, provide them with the necessary information and establish good relationship with them. - Establishing the code of business conduct for the Company's Directors, employees and auditors and persons entrusted with some of the Company's tasks. - Developing procedures for implementing the rules of corporate governance, and annually review them and assess the compliance therewith.
+(5) supervising the Company's main capital expenditures, ownership and disposal of assets, (6) developing KPIs and monitoring the implementation and overall performance of the Company, (7) periodically reviewing and approving the organizational and functional structures of the Company.

+- Taking the necessary procedures to ensure appropriate review of the Company's progress, including the development of a clear policy adopted by the Board for implementing the internal audit, and developing detailed written policy and procedures for the reviewing Company's progress specifying the duties and obligations in accordance with the approved policy and the general requirements and objectives specified in the pplicable laws. - Establishing an internal audit department to ensure compliance with the applicable laws, regulations and decisions and the requirements of the regulators, and the internal policy, regulations and procedures established by the Board. - Developing written procedures to manage and address conflict of interests for directors, senior executive management members and shareholders, and procedures to be taken in case of abuse of the Company's assets and facilities and misconduct resulting from the dealings with the related parties. - Ensuring the soundness of the administrative, financial and accounting policy, including the regulations regarding the preparation of financial reports. - Ensuring the use of appropriate systems for risk management by identifying the and transparently presenting overall perception of risks faced by the Company. - Establishing a clear delegation of authority for the company, which specifies the authorized persons and their authorities. - Setting a policy regulating the relationship between the stakeholders to ensure the implementation of the Company's obligations towards them, maintain their rights, provide them with the necessary information and establish good relationship with them. - Establishing the code of business conduct for the Company's directors, employees and auditors and persons entrusted with some of the Company's tasks. - Developing procedures for implementing the rules of corporate governance, and annually review them and assess the compliance therewith. - Establishing appropriate development programs for all directors in order to develop and update their knowledge and skills and to ensure their effective participation in the Board, and to ensure the implementation of any training or qualifying programs established by the Authority or the Market. - Training and familiarizing the new directors to all departments and divisions of the Company, and provide them with all information necessary to ensure adequate understanding of the Company's business and requirements, full awareness of their responsibilities, and all what enables them to do their work to the fullest, according to the Company's requirements and applicable regulations. - Establishing procedures to prevent the insiders in the Company from using the confidential information for personal gains. - Establishing a mechanism to receive shareholders' complaints and proposals including their proposals to add certain subjects in the agenda of the general assembly, in a way that ensures the consideration thereof and taking appropriate decision thereon.